Concrete sealants:

 Reach for your concrete sealant if you need to fix cracks in sidewalks, walls, floors, or other concrete surfaces.
 While some of these occurrences are simply unsightly, others, like gaps in sidewalks, can be dangerous and need to be repaired quickly.
 If your next DIY project involves sealing a concrete joint or crack, read on for tips on selecting and applying the proper concrete sealant to a range of materials.

-Generally speaking, you can use concrete sealants to repair or protect concrete surfaces.
+Generally speaking, you can use sealants for concrete to repair or protect concrete surfaces.

 If you have a repair project at hand, you will want to use a flexible filling material to repair driveways, garage floors, concrete floors and decks, and sidewalks.
 If you think the name is the game, you might be surprised to learn that some concrete sealants can repair other materials besides concrete.
 Some even work for bonding materials to brick, stucco, metal, wood, vinyl, fiberglass, and other substrates.